Goo Goo Dolls: Origins and early music (1986–1993)

-Mainstream success (1993–2010)

-A Boy Named Goo, legal issues, and Tutuska's departure (1993–1997)
+Mainstream success, A Boy Named Goo, legal issues, and Tutuska's departure (1993–1997)

 Just before A Boy Named Goos release, Tutuska was fired from the band and replaced by Mike Malinin.
 Prior to Tutuska's departure, there was a payment dispute between him and Rzeznik over Tutuska's contribution to the writing of the Superstar Car Wash single "Fallin' Down".
 During the completion of A Boy Named Goo, Tutuska had told band management that he would not tour behind the album unless royalties were to be split evenly among the three members, a practice Tutuska said had been the band's standard practice ever since the release of its self-titled debut in 1987.
 Tutuska has said that when he told Rzeznik he had not received royalties from "Fallin' Down", Rzeznik admitted that he had been receiving such royalties for two years.A Boy Named Goo, released in 1995, had a catchy rock sound, and became one of the most successful alternative rock albums of the mid-1990s.
 A Boy Named Goo became the first album in Metal Blade history to achieve double-platinum status.
-This success, however, proved bittersweet, as the band found themselves in a legal battle with Metal Blade records.
+The single "Name" was particularly successful on the record.
+This success, however, proved bittersweet, as the band found themselves in a legal battle with Metal Blade.
 The band filed suit against Metal Blade, claiming they had not earned any royalties from their album's sales, which was attributed to a "grossly unfair, one-sided and unenforceable contract" which had been signed by the band in 1987.
 The two sides reached a settlement which had the band signed to the Metal Blade's distributing label, Warner Bros.
 Records, under which the band released their sixth album, Dizzy Up the Girl, in 1998.

 The Goo Goo Dolls experienced mainstream success following the 1995 release of their breakthrough single, "Name".
 The success of "Name" marked a fundamental change in the band's sound from alternative rock to a more mainstream, adult-oriented direction; this disappointed many of the original fans of the band.
 "Name" made the band popular, and led to guest appearances on Beverly Hills, 90210 and Charmed.